-There were no disasters; however, significant winter weather including heavy snow, dense fog, and ice were experienced, which delayed buildout activities.
+There were no significant climate or weather hazards during this reporting period.
 Zayo's Network Operations Center (NOC) monitors all weather events in and around Zayo infrastructure utilizing the latest NOAA/National Weather Service Live update feeds.
 Zayo also utilizes GE Smallworld interactive maps/tools for all of the owned infrastructure.

-8e.
-Date of Report Completion 8h.
+8h.
 Risks to Deployment of New Infrastructure: Has the team identified any risks impacting the deployment of new or repaired infrastructure due to current and future weather and climate-related threats during this reporting period?